Content tagged "rights"

 Just Say No to “Just Say No”: Tensions in Organizational Approaches to Youth and Online Privacy in the Americas

 This thesis examines organizational practices in the field of youth online privacy in the Americas.
 Mariel García-Montes describes harms created by protective, universalist, individualistic approaches that pose youth as conditional citizens, and makes a case for approaches based instead on youth agency, intersectional views of privacy, collective responsibility, and the recognition of youth as subjects of rights today.

 Posted by Sarah Schwartz S.M., Science Writing, 2015

-Keywords: Association of Molecular Pathology v.
+Topics: Association of Molecular Pathology v.
 Myriad Genetics, biology, biotechnology, genetics, Human Genome Project, innovation, law, morality, patents, rights, SCOTUS

 A Supreme Court decision marked a surprising and historic shift in the relationship between patent law and fundamental biology–but questions and uncertainty about a future without gene patents remain.

 Podcast: “Out of the Shadows, Into the Streets: Transmedia Organizing and the Immigrant Rights Movement” – Sasha Costanza-Chock’s Latest Book Release

 As part of his book launch, Sasha Costanza-Chock shares some of his prior experiences working as both an activist and a researcher of social movements.

 Event: Thursday, November 6, 2014 @ 5:00 pm - 7:00 pm

 Book release for “Out of the Shadows, Into the Streets: Transmedia Organizing and the Immigrant Rights Movement”